 - Best ways to invest in property

 - Mistakes to avoid when investing in property.

 - Is property a good way to plan for retirement?

-Andrew, founder of Opes Partners, catches up with me recently on our podcast to explore what makes real estate a terrific asset class to participate in.
-Now property isn’t for everyone and just like Nutella, it’s only part of a well balanced investment plan.
+Andrew, the founder of Opes Partners, catches up with me recently on our podcast to explore what makes real estate a terrific asset class to participate in.
+Now, investing in property isn’t for everyone and just like Nutella, it’s only part of a well-balanced investment plan.
 Being something that you can touch and feel (and live in!) makes real estate a very natural fit for many, but there are traps that catch young players out: Do you buy for ‘yield’ or do you buy for ‘capital growth’; Buy in a major city or out in an ‘up and coming’ area; Buy pre-existing or buy brand new – go it alone or employ the expertise of someone to coach you through the process?